ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 Structural Integrity & Reinforcement

-The OBC (Division B, Part 4 and Part 9) sets strict standards for reinforced concrete wall construction — including minimum concrete compressive strength, rebar sizing and placement, wall thickness, and the ability to resist vertical loads and lateral forces including wind and seismic requirements applicable to Ontario.
+The 2024 OBC (Division B, Part 4 and Part 9) sets strict standards for reinforced concrete wall construction — including minimum concrete compressive strength, rebar sizing and placement, wall thickness, and the ability to resist vertical loads and lateral forces including wind and seismic requirements applicable to Ontario climate zones.

-ICF wall systems are engineered with a reinforced concrete core typically ranging from 4” to 8” thick, placed within stay-in-place EPS foam forms.
-When properly designed with the correct reinforcement schedule, ICF walls meet or exceed all OBC structural requirements for residential and light commercial construction.
+ICF wall systems are engineered with a reinforced concrete core typically ranging from 4″ to 8″ thick for residential, with 10″ and 12″ cores available for taller walls and commercial work.
+When properly designed with the correct reinforcement schedule, ICF walls meet or exceed all 2024 OBC structural requirements for residential and light commercial construction.
+For more on structural performance specifically, see our ICF structural strength guide.

 - ✓Minimum concrete strength: 20 MPa (typical ICF spec is 25–30 MPa)